Cross Country

-Kyle Levermore is in his second season as an assistant coach with Missouri track and field after joining the respective program’s on June 12, 2023.
-He serves as the lead distance coach.
+Kyle Levermore is in his third season as an assistant coach with Missouri track and field after joining the respective program’s on June 12, 2023.
+He serves as the lead distance and cross country coach.

 Before his tenure with the Tigers, Levermore spent four years at Georgetown where he helped lead the women's cross country team to three top-20 finishes at NCAA Championships, including a 10th-place performance in the 2022 title race.